awsdocs/aws-config-developer-guide/doc_source/fms-security-groups-audit-policy-check.md

 # fms\-security\-groups\-audit\-policy\-check<a name="fms-security-groups-audit-policy-check"></a>

-Check if security groups associated in scope resource compliant with the master security groups at rule level based on `allowSecurityGroup` and denySecurityGroup flag\.
+Checks if the security groups associated `inScope` resources are compliant with the master security groups at each rule level based on `allowSecurityGroup` and `denySecurityGroup` flag\.

+**Note**
+Only AWS Firewall Manager can create this rule\.

 **Identifier:** FMS\_SECURITY\_GROUP\_AUDIT\_POLICY\_CHECK